phospodka/bunny-cannon/README.md

   -r KEY, --routing_key KEY
                         Routing key to mark message with -u USERNAME, --username USERNAME
-                        Rabbitmq usernamee to connect with.
+                        Rabbitmq username to connect with.
 Defaults to `guest`
   -t NUM, --threads NUM
                         Number of threads to launch messages with